arnewohletz/AllMyNotes/source/howto/network/ssh.rst

     SSH directories are commonly hidden.
 Make sure to enable visibility on hidden folders in your file explorer.

-    Windows: In Explorer, select the *View* pane and check *Hidden items* Linux (Ubuntu): In File Manager, select *View / Show Hidden Files*
+    * Windows: In Explorer, select the *View* pane and check *Hidden items*
+    * Linux (Ubuntu): In File Manager, select *View / Show Hidden Files*
-    macOS: In Finder, hit :kbd:`Shift+Cmd+.` to show/hide hidden directories and files.
+    * macOS: In Finder, hit :kbd:`Shift-Cmd-.` to show/hide hidden directories and files.

 Installation
 ------------